Know Your Road Signs: Traffic Signs and Their MeaningUpdated Sept. 23, 2020

 Most of the information you need to drive safely and legally on a roadway is conveyed by road signs.
 Using easily recognizable shapes, colors and symbols, road signs are designed to indicate road laws, upcoming changes in roadway layout, potential dangers and important details about location, without posing too much of distraction to motorists.

-What are the different types of road sign?
+What are the different types of road signs?

-More information on each of these road sign categories can be found in detailed articles later in this section, which are discussed further down this page.
+More information on each of these road sign categories can be found in detailed sections later in this module, which are discussed further down this page.

 Recognizing road signs

 There are hundreds of different road signs in common use on our country’s roads.
 Despite this, training yourself to recognize them all is not as daunting a task as you might expect.
-They key to understanding road signs, is learning to identify them based on common themes.
+The key to understanding road signs is learning to identify them based on common themes.

 Rather than memorizing hundreds of individual signs, student drivers must focus on learning the patterns which connect them.
 Based on the color and shape of a road sign you should be able to grasp its general meaning, even if you have never seen that road sign before.